troglobit/smcroute/README.md

 should be maintained and/or no proper IGMP or MLD signaling exists.

-Multicast routes exist in the UNIX kernel as long as a multicast routing daemon is running.
-Only one multicast routing daemon can be active at a time, so it is not possible to run `smcrouted` and, e.g.  `mrouted` at the same time.
+Multicast routes exist in the UNIX kernel as long as a multicast routing daemon runs.
+On Linux, multiple multicast routers run simltaneously on different multicast routing tables.
+To run `smcrouted` and `mrouted`, set the former to use a routing table other than the default.

 Features